WhiskeyJuliet/GameGet/README.md

 # GameGet
-A IGDB search tool - Made with the assistance of Google AI Studio; a foreword regarding this can be found here on my [website](https://www.wtrjones.co.uk/gameget/)
+An IGDB search tool - Made with the assistance of Google AI Studio; a foreword regarding this can be found here on my [website](https://www.wtrjones.co.uk/gameget/)

 This guide explains how to set up and run the GameGet application locally on your machine.